According to the Business Software Alliance:

 Adobe uses the data collected to determine if the software being used is genuine.

-This is a new service designed to inform customers that their copy of Adobe Acrobat X is not genuine.
-We are calling this service a pilot because we are initially limiting it to a small number of customers.
+This is a new service designed to inform customers that their Adobe products are not genuine.